zhangp365/comfyui-faceaging/README.md

 ### Description
 - This is a comfyui custom node version of [Age Transformation](https://github.com/yuval-alaluf/SAM)
+- You could transform age of target from -100 to +100(but recommended -50 to +100)

 ### How to use
 1. **clone this repo to `ComfyUI/custom_nodes` folder**